 This statement underlies a unique mindset for developing professional learning teams at our schools.
 PLCs are not an extra meeting, curriculum add-on, or program or product to adopt; they are a way of engaging in collaborative conversations and a framework for examining what we do on a daily basis to improve student outcomes.“You don’t get to ALL before you get to MORE.”

 We’ve all echoed the phrase (and seen it in nearly every school mission statement ever written) that we believe ALL students can learn.
 While this belief certainly rings true for us as educators, it is taking actionable steps that really counts.
 It can seem overwhelming to get to “all”, so Janel’s words truly resonated with us.
 What we can absolutely accomplish is more and more students learning and achieving standards until we get to all.
 It’s about progress, not perfection.“This is important.

 You can do it.

 I won’t give up on you.”We know that each and every student needs to hear these words (spoken and unspoken), but so do the adults in our organization.
 When we are here to support each other’s growth and learning, the entire district becomes stronger.

-Instructional Services PLC CommitmentsPosted by Kim Wallace, Ed.D at 8/4/2015
+Instructional Services PLC CommitmentsPosted by Kim Wallace, Ed.D on 8/4/2015

 A professional learning community, or PLC, is a team of educators that meets regularly, shares expertise, examines student work, and collaborates to improve instruction and the performance of all students.
 As Dr. Kim Wallace visited each of the 42 Fremont Unified schools during her first year as the Assistant Superintendent of Instruction, she saw PLCs organically taking root and recognized that we were ready to take the movement district-wide in 2015-16.The Instructional Services department’s goal is to provide quality support and expertise that empowers: